netsec-ethz/scion-tutorials/content/scion_tricks/updating_scion.md

 ## Last step to finish the update
-Your SCION installation should be now up to date.
-If SCION is built without problems, we will reload the configuration and then start SCION:
+Your SCION installation is now up to date.
+If SCION is built without problems, we now need to reload the configuration and then start SCION:

 ```shell
 ./supervisor/supervisor.sh reload
 rm ./gen-cache/*
 ./scion.sh start nobuild
 ```
+And SCION services are running now.

 ## SCION Applications

-SCION services should be running now.

-After the update, the applications that are not delivered directly with SCION (e.g. `bwtester` or your own applications) will need to be rebuilt.
+After the update, the applications that are not delivered directly with SCION (e.g. [`bwtester`](/sample_projects/bwtester.md) or your own applications) will need to be rebuilt.
 You will have to follow the appropriate steps for each one of them reading their own documentation.
-E.g. `bwtester` has its own tutorial on how to build it.
+E.g. [`bwtester`](/sample_projects/bwtester.md) has its own tutorial on how to build it.

 ## Contact us